MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 1. Create an Arc gateway resource.
 1. Ensure the required URLs are allowed in your environment.
-1. Onboard Azure Arc resources with your Arc gateway resource.
-1. Configure existing Azure Arc resources to use Arc gateway.
+1. Onboard Azure Arc resources with your Arc gateway resource or configure existing Azure Arc resources to use Arc gateway.
 1. Verify that the setup succeeded.

 ### Step 1: Create an Arc gateway resource